MKand/movie-guru/README.md

 - *movies*: This contains the information about the AI Generated movies and their embeddings.
 The data for the table is found in dataset/movies_with_posters.csv.
 If you choose to host your own posters, replace the links in this file.
 - *user_preferences*: This contains the user's long term preferences profile information.
+- **movies**: Contains information about the AI-generated movies and their embeddings.
+Initial data is sourced from `dataset/movies_with_posters.csv`.
+If hosting your own posters, update the links in this file.
+- **user_preferences**: Stores users' long-term preference profiles.

 ## Getting Started